The TV show To Catch A Predator helped push the issue of “chat room crimes” into the public consciousness.

 In the show, officers from local police departments would pose as minors in online chat rooms.
 Those officers-playing-minors would interact with adult members of the chat rooms, who would solicit them for in-person meetings.

-The adults would arrive to those meetings, where they would be questioned and often arrested.
+The adults would arrive to those meetings, where they would be questioned and often arrested for solicitation of a minor.

 In response to growing public concern about the safety of minors online and shows like To Catch A Predator, California added two statutes to its penal code in the late 90s and early 00s.